 - Severe or morbid obesity is defined as BMI greater than 37.5 kg/m2.

-- Obese person with an obesity-related illness, such as diabetes, then the obesity is considered severe or morbid if the BMI is 32.5 kg/m2 or more.
+- An obese person with an obesity-related illness, such as diabetes, then obesity is considered severe or morbid if the BMI is 32.5 kg/m2 or more.

 - BMI more than 50 kg/m2 is called super-obesity